AndersonCorreya/AndersonCorreya/README.md

 Languages: Java, Dart, Python

 In my free time, I love watching movies.
-You can catch me here [Letterboxd](https://letterboxd.com/ItzAnderson/). and I try to read books. (hit me up with reccomendations)
+You can catch me here [Letterboxd](https://letterboxd.com/ItzAnderson/). and I try to read books. (hit me up with recommendations)

 You can connect with me here